Apricot Balsamic Rosemary Chicken

 1. In a large saute pan, heat the olive oil over medium heat.
 Season both sides of the chicken liberally with the salt and black pepper.

-2. In a small bowl, whisk together the jam, vinegar and stock, and pour over the chicken.
+2. In a small bowl, whisk together the jam, vinegar and stock, and set aside.

-4. Cook uncovered for 4 to 5 minutes, or until the sauce has thickened and becomes a thin glaze.
+4. Then turn the heat down slightly and pour in the sauce over the chicken (and around).
+Cook uncovered for 4 to 5 minutes, or until the sauce has thickened and becomes a thin glaze.
 Make sure your heat isn’t too high or you’ll scorch the glaze before it thickens.

 5. Serve as is, or over rice, cous cous, or whatever floats your boat.